CenturyLinkCloud/PublicKB/Control Portal/using sAML for single-sign-on to the centurylink platform control portal with windows 2012R2.md

 ![Confirm Server Details](../images/ADFS SAML 07.png)

 **2. Install and configure Active Directory Federation Services.**

 Use the OpenVPN client software or Tunnelblick client software to connect to the CenturyLink Cloud network.
-Once authenticated, create a Remote Desktop session to the your server using the private IP address recorded above.
+Once connected, create a Remote Desktop session to your server using the private IP address recorded above.
 In the Server Manager, confirm the installation of DNS, Active Directory, and IIS.

 ![Confirm Roles](../images/ADFS SAML 08.png)